 The Head Office of the association is in Geneva, Switzerland.

 Article 2 - Aims

-IndustriALL advocates democratic, equitable and sustainable economic development that provides higher living standards, good wages and working conditions, employment and retirement security for all workers while safeguarding the environment.
+IndustriALL advocates for a democratic, equitable and sustainable economic structure that provides a fair distribution of wealth, good working conditions, employment and security for all workers while safeguarding the environment.

 IndustriALL defends the right to self-determination for all people and opposes all forms of discrimination on the basis of colour, gender, ethnic or national origin, religious or political beliefs, disability, sexual orientation or age.

 - Advocate the recognition and effective enforcement of international labour rights and standards, including freedom of association, collective bargaining, the right to strike, prohibition against discrimination, forced labour and child labour, health and safety, wages and reasonable hours of work.

 - Actively defend its affiliates and their members against attacks by governments, employers or other parties, whenever and wherever workers’ rights are threatened.

 - Coordinate and facilitate cross-border organizing and bargaining campaigns.